ucl-exoplanets/spot-model/README.md

-# spot-model
+# Spot-Model

-Simple star model for spot and transit computation.
+Simple model of a spotted star with transiting planet(s).

+## *Description*

-This code solely focuses on the geometric distribution of spot(s) and planet(s) on the disk, and thus doesn't include any spectral or limb-darkening model.
+This code solely focuses on the geometric distribution of spot(s) and planet(s) on the disk, and thus doesn't include any spectral or limb-darkening information as such.

-It commonly models the observed star as a 2D stellar disk by discretising it in polar coordinates, computing the corresponding mask indicating the presence of spot(s) and planet(s), and integrating it along the two polar coordinates.
+It models the observed star as a 2D stellar disk by discretising it in polar coordinates, computing the corresponding mask indicating the presence of spot(s) and planet(s), and integrating it along the two polar coordinates.

 Furthermore, this model assumes that stars and planets are spherical and spots are spherical caps of identical contrast.

-Basic use:
+## *Basic use*

 ```python
 from spot_model import SpottedStar